Here’s what we know right now about the Direct Vision Standard

 What is the Direct Vision Standard?

 In a nutshell, the Direct Vision Standard assesses and rates how much an HGV driver can see directly from their cab (i.e. without the use of cameras or other devices).
-Individual vehicles are awarded a star rating between 0 and 5, from lowest to highest.
+It does this through what’s known as the Direct Vision star rating.
+According to this system, individual vehicles are awarded a star rating between 0 and 5, from lowest to highest.
 Vehicles with a high enough star rating will be awarded a safety permit, which will allow them to travel freely within London’s boundaries.

 Without this permit, both the employer and the individual driver will face financial penalties.
 The current proposal involves a fine of £550 per offence, with the driver additionally being fined £150.